 With the ASPS Web Browser your web security is no longer dependent on third-party

 plugins; nor is it dependent on limitations imposed by changes

 that provide the security for your content are an integral part of the ASPS

 browser core.
-So if the Web Reader is tampered with in any way,
+So if the Web Browser is tampered with in any way,

 then it will not run and your web content will not be downloaded or displayed... a more

 secure scenario can never exist.

 First point to realize is that of all the web browsers available today, they all have one thing in common and